Near Eastern fire salamander: Breeding

 Breeding takes place during the cooler months of winter.
-Although courtship has not been much studied, it is believed to be similar to that of thefire salamander.
+Although courtship has not been much studied, it is believed to be similar to that of the fire salamander.
 The male holds the female in a ventral amplexus.
 He deposits a spermatophore on the ground underneath her and moves his tail and sacrum in such a way that her abdomen comes into contact with it.
 She grasps it with the lips of her cloaca and draws it inside.
 A female may receive spermatophores from several different males.

 This salamander is ovoviviparous, with the developing embryos being retained in the female's oviduct.
 There may be about a year between the fertilisation of the eggs and the deposition of live tadpoles into pools.
 They are not all deposited at one time, and the female visits several ponds, choosing ones without large salamander larvae already present and those with plenty of crevices in which the young tadpoles hide.